AdaCore/learn/courses/GNAT_Toolchain_Intro/chapters/gnat_community.rst

        B := B + 2;
     end Main;

-When running the same command-line as before, we get the following expanded code:
+Using the same procedure as before, we get the following expanded code:

 .. code-block:: none